Ideal Soil Mix For Alocasia? (Potting Mix Recipe+How To)

 After repotting, water the plant to reduce the stress and help the plant adjust to the new environment.

-- Before watering the next time, make sure the soil is 25-50% dry.
+- Before watering the next time, ensure the soil is 25-50% dry.

 - Place the plant in a bright spot with indirect sunlight.